DOLLS ARE FOR GIRLS AND LEGO IS FOR BOYS - DO SEXIST TOYS CONTRIBUTE TO THE GENDER GAP IN EDUCATION, APPRENTICESHIPS AND IN THE WORKPLACE?

 Although young women account for over half of all apprenticeship starts only 8% of STEM (science, technology, engineering and maths) apprenticeships were begun by women in 2017.

-A new report by the Careers and Enterprise Company, ‘Closing the Gender Gap’, has found that "gendered stereotypes" still determine the occupational choices of young women.
+A report by the Careers and Enterprise Company, ‘Closing the Gender Gap’, has found that "gendered stereotypes" still determine the occupational choices of young women.

 The study of 2,000 young people found that women are much more likely to go into care-related jobs such as nursing or teaching, while men are more likely to opt for IT or engineering type jobs.
 Today there are few women bricklayers and even fewer male beauty therapists!